Rehabilitation Programs Division

 Returning Population Gang Renouncement and Disassociation program

-The mission of the Returning Population Gang Renouncement and Disassociation program is to provide an opportunity for repeat offenders returning to TDCJ supervision, who would be placed in restrictive housing due to their documented gang affiliations, to immediately engage in a process of renouncing their gang affiliation and thereby be placed in general population housing.
+The mission of the Returning Population Gang Renouncement and Disassociation program is to provide an opportunity for repeat inmates returning to TDCJ supervision, who would be placed in restrictive housing due to their documented gang affiliations, to immediately engage in a process of renouncing their gang affiliation and thereby be placed in general population housing.

-The Returning Population Gang Renouncement and Disassociation program (RP GRAD) is a method for allowing offenders returning to Texas Department of Criminal Justice custody an option to avoid placement in restrictive housing by allowing them an immediate opportunity to renounce their previously established gang affiliation immediately upon their return.
+The Returning Population Gang Renouncement and Disassociation program (RP GRAD) is a method for allowing inmates returning to Texas Department of Criminal Justice custody an option to avoid placement in restrictive housing by allowing them an immediate opportunity to renounce their previously established gang affiliation immediately upon their return.
 This six (6) month, two (2) phase process incorporates components designed to use Cognitive Behavioral strategies to address areas including functional thinking, emotional management, establishing pro-social support networks, establishing positive beliefs and attitudes, goal setting, spirituality and addiction.
 Interventions utilize both in and out of cell, individual and group activities to expedite the re-socialization process.

 TDCJ - Rehabilitation Programs Division